mzkhan2000/Data_Challenge/README.md

 ```

-5. Left join the Appointments data frame to Patients data frame using the keys PatientID in Patients
+**5. Left join the Appointments data frame to Patients data frame using the keys PatientID in Patients
 and Patient ID in Appointments.
-Assign this joined data to object called Visits.
+Assign this joined data to object called Visits.**

 ```python